MichaelFerrier/War-of-Conquest/README.md

 5. Connect using Putty (ssh).
 Log in as root, using password.
 6. Follow the guides to create a host name, set time zone, and create a non-root user.
 Take note of the non-root user’s username and password, this is what you will most often be logging in as, via ssh.
 7. Set up the Apache web server. (the web server is used to enable access to log files over the web, as well as letting players change usernames and passwords.)
-8. Install MySQL, create user (eg. “woc2”), and take note of the MySQL root password.
+8. Install MySQL, create user (eg. “wocDBuser”), and take note of the MySQL root password.
 9. FileZilla can be used to SFTP files to the server, using the server’s non-root admin username and password, and IP address, on port 22.
 10. Install Java8 as described here: http://tecadmin.net/install-oracle-java-8-jdk-8-ubuntu-via-ppa/
 11. Install the War of Conquest server files in home/admin/server/.
 Create the directory home/admin/server, and within it create these subdirectories: